lunarphp/stripe/README.md

 ```

-And that should be it, you should then see the order in GetCandy with the correct Transactions.
+And that should be it, you should then see the order in Lunar with the correct Transactions.

 If you have set your policy to `manual` you'll need to go into the Hub and manually capture the payment.